robinhouston/image-unshredding/README.md

 which is quite close to the original, though you can see some misplaced columns in the sky at the right.

+## Image unshredding is an instance of the Travelling Salesman Problem

+Our task is to piece the columns of pixels together so that, over all, adjacent columns are as similar as possible.
+Think of the columns as being nodes in a weighted graph, with the edge-weight between two columns being a dissimilarity measure.
+Then we are looking for a Hamiltonian path of minimum weight in the graph.
+So it is an instance of the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

+(A small technical note: since we want a Hamiltonian path rather than a Hamiltonian cycle, we add a dummy node to the graph that has weight-0 edges to all the other nodes.
+If we can find a least-weight Hamiltonian cycle on this augmented graph, we remove the dummy node to obtain a least-weight Hamiltonian path on the original graph.)

 ## This project

 This project uses a [fast approximate solver](http://webhotel4.ruc.dk/~keld/research/LKH/) for the Travelling Salesman Problem to reconstruct the images quickly and perfectly.